Frankentext: Stitching random text fragments into long-form narratives: Human evaluation details

+Our human evaluation receives approval from an institutional review board.
+All annotators participate with informed consent and compensation.

-\subsection{Human Annotation Interface}
+\subsection{Human annotation interface}

-To collect human annotations, we use the Label Studio\footnote{https://labelstud.io/} interface.
-All annotators filled out a consent form prior to starting data labeling, shown in \autoref{fig:consent-form}.
-We conduct two human evaluations: the first is a single evaluation of 30 \methodname stories.
-The second was a pairwise comparison between a \methodname story and a `vanilla' generation.
-The interfaces are depicted in \autoref{fig:single-interface} and \autoref{fig:pairwise-interface} respectively.
+We use Upwork to recruit annotators and Label Studio\footnote{\url{https://labelstud.io/}} interface to collect human annotations.
+All annotators fill out a consent form prior to starting data labeling, shown in \autoref{fig:consent-form}.
+We conduct two human evaluations with three annotators each: a single evaluation of 30 \methodname stories and a pairwise comparison between 20 pairs of \methodname ``vanilla'' stories.
+The interfaces are in \autoref{fig:single-interface} and \autoref{fig:pairwise-interface} respectively.